Real, Irrational, Imaginary | World of Mathematics

 The natural numbers are 1, 2, 3, 4, … There are infinitely many natural numbers: we can simply keep adding 1 to the previous number to get more and more.
 Natural numbers have many beautiful properties, and these are investigated in an area of mathematics called Number theory.

-We want continue forever into one direction, but what if we want to go the other way?
+We could continue forever into one direction, but what if we want to go the other way?
 What is less than 1?
 Of course there is “nothing”, but can “nothing” really be a number, i.e. “something”?
 Many ancient cultures, including the Greeks, were rather unsure about the concept of “nothingness”.
 Others already used the symbol for nothing, 0 = zero, as placeholder.
 In “10” for example, the symbol 0 is used as a placeholder.

 5 – 12 = –7,